aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ODT to EMLX?</h2>

+ODT (OpenDocument Text) is a file format used to store text documents.
+It is an open standard developed by the Open Document Format for Office Applications (ODF) and is used by many applications such as LibreOffice, OpenOffice, and Apache OpenOffice.
+On the other hand, EMLX is a file format used to store emails.
+It is an open standard developed by Apple Inc. and is used by Apple Mail.
+Converting ODT to EMLX is useful for developers who need to transfer emails from one platform to another.

-For a Python developer, who is trying to add a ODT to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total Helps for ODT to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process from ODT to EMLX.
+It includes two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes the conversion easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMLX format.
+This process is simple and efficient and can be used to quickly convert ODT to EMLX.

 {{% /blocks/products/pf/feature-page-summary %}}